LGBTQIA+ Inclusive Teen and Young Adult Treatment Center

 Parental Support

 Parental support is crucial during the adolescent years.
-Without this support, teens may feel less included and loved.
-While the majority of teens feel supported by an adult family member or parent, less than half of LGBTQIA+ teens feel this way.
+Without this support, teens and young adults may feel less included and loved.
+While the majority of them feel supported by an adult family member or parent, less than half of LGBTQIA+ youth feel this way.

-This is compounded by the reaction parents may have when their teen comes out as LGBTQIA+.
+This is compounded by the reaction parents may have when their children come out as LGBTQIA+.
 Unfortunately, some parents aren’t supportive of their children’s identity, leading them to fear coming out and suppressing their emotions.
 Some parents reject their children or subject them to mistreatment, violence, or abandonment – up to 40% of homeless youth are LGBTQIA+.[4]

 Minority Stress